trustgrid/docs/content/en/docs/nodes/appliances/advanced/index.md

 ## Config Options
 {{<tgimg src="config-options.png" width="80%" caption="Advanced Config Options">}}

 The Config Options panel allows customizing various advanced settings for the node such as [network flow defaults]({{<relref "/help-center/kb/default-settings/network-flows">}}).
-Each settings provides a description of what it controls and the value field.
-Additionally the button on the far right allows resetting a setting back to the default value.
+Each setting provides a description of what it controls and the value field.
+Additionally, the button on the far right allows resetting a setting back to the default value.

 After changing a setting click the Save button. **Some changes may require a node restart to take effect.**